IoTCrawler/Framework/docs/source/authorization-enabler/pep-proxy/pep-proxy.md

 ## What's PEP-Proxy

-PEP_Proxy is the component responsible for receiving the queries aimed to access to a resource, they are accompanied by the corresponding `Capability Token` and forwards requests to the corresponding endpoint (for example Metadata Repository) and the responses back to the requester.
+PEP_Proxy is the component responsible for receiving the queries aimed to access to a resource, they are accompanied by the corresponding `Capability Token` and forwards requests to the corresponding endpoint (for example MetaData Repository) and the responses back to the requester.

 PEP-Proxy is developed in Python and makes use of the functionality developed in Java (.jar file), and it's a DCapBAC component as we can show in the next image: